rust-stuco/lectures/week3/slides.md

 }
 ```

-* `other` matches anything not covered in the previous cases
+* `other` matches anything not covered by previous patterns

 ---